 In Latin America and the Caribbean, one in five young people ages 15 to 24 is out of school and not working, and this number is projected to rise.

-To improve youth employability, the Advance program is strengthening the capacity of two- and three-year technical tertiary education programs to meet the needs of disadvantaged youth in Guatemala, Honduras and Jamaica.
+To improve youth employability, the Advance Program is strengthening the capacity of two- and three-year technical tertiary education programs to meet the needs of disadvantaged youth in the Dominican Republic, Guatemala, Honduras, and Jamaica.
 The project is funded by the U.S. Agency for International Development (USAID) and implemented by FHI 360.

-In each of Advance’s focus countries—Guatemala, Honduras, Jamaica—FHI 360 engages stakeholders from the education sector and the private sector to make technical training programs more relevant to the market based on country-specific workforce needs.
-Building on three initial crosscutting assessments that help bridge the gap between existing technical education and labor market needs, Advance improves the capacity of target institutions in five key areas:
+In each of Advance’s focus countries—Dominican Republic, Guatemala, Honduras and Jamaica—FHI 360 engages stakeholders from the education sector and the private sector to make technical training programs more relevant to the market based on country-specific workforce needs.
+Advance is guided by three initial crosscutting assessments to help bridge the gap between existing technical education and labor market needs.
+The program improves the capacity of target institutions in five key areas.

-Advance also promotes the exchange of best practices in technical tertiary education and workforce development among the three countries.
-We expect to support up to three technical institutions per country over the life of the project.
+Advance also promotes the exchange of best practices in technical tertiary education and workforce development among the four countries.
+The program supports up to three technical tertiary institutions per country over the life of the Program.

-FHI 360 has extensive expertise in education and career readiness.
-Under this project, we will apply methodologies and lessons learned through our work with institutions of higher education in Afghanistan and with university career centers in Morocco.
+FHI 360 has extensive expertise in post-primary education and career readiness.
+Under Advance, FHI 360 is applying methodologies and lessons learned through the work with institutions of higher education in Afghanistan and with university career centers in Morocco.